 Perl’s architecture, portability, the very large number of modules available that you can integrate into your application recommend this language for internet application.

 Perl also provides full support for using sockets.
 If you want to connect two machines, you must write a program for each machine.
-The program that you want to receive a connection must create a socket, bind it to a port, and afterwards it must wait for incoming connections.
-The other program - which initiates the call - will also create a socket and it will supply the IP address and the listening port of the other machine.
+The program that you want to receive a connection must create a socket, bind it to a port, and afterward it must wait for incoming connections.
+The other program – which initiates the call – will also create a socket, and it will supply the IP address and the listening port of the other machine.
 After the connection is established, the two programs can change information between them.
 At the end of the communication session, the connection is closed by the program which has initiated it.

-When we speak about Internet Programming Perl, we have in view some services which you can develop: email, ftp, telnet, news, POP, SMTP, chat, web server, and so on.
+When we speak about Internet Programming Perl, we have in view some services which you can develop: email, FTP, telnet, news, POP, SMTP, chat, web server, and so on.

 The easiest way to manage the internet connections is using some appropriate modules available in great numbers at CPAN or from other sources.
 We’ll provide below some useful links which will help you choose the appropriate module for your network application.

 Perl Telnet – for Internet Programming Perl applications

 Perl Telnet represents an opportunity to use telnet protocol in Perl.
 Telnet is a network protocol you can use to make a connection with another computer on the Internet or local area network (LAN).
 A discussion about pros and cons of using this protocol in establishing a connection between two computers is beyond the scope of this page.

 If you want to use Perl Telnet, perhaps you have your reasons (let’s say you want to telnet some servers to log on and verify the connection with each of them), so I will explain what options you have in using telnet from a Perl script below.